Treatment for bowel cancer will depend on which part of your bowel is affected and how far the cancer has spread.

 - robotic surgery – a type of keyhole surgery where the surgeon's instruments guide the robot, which removes the cancer

-During robotic surgery, there's no direct connection between the surgeon and the patient, which means it would be possible for the surgeon to not be in the same hospital as the patient.
+During robotic surgery, there's no direct connection between the surgeon and the patient, which means it's possible for the surgeon to not be in the same hospital as the patient.

-Robotic surgery isn't available in many centres in the UK at the moment.
+Robotic surgery is not available in many centres in the UK at the moment.

 During surgery, nearby lymph nodes are also removed.
-It's usual to join the ends of the bowel together after bowel cancer surgery, but very occasionally this isn't possible and a stoma is needed.
+The ends of the bowel can be joined together after bowel cancer surgery, but very occasionally this is not possible and a stoma is needed.

 Both open and laparoscopic colectomies are thought to be equally effective at removing cancer, and have similar risks of complications.